syncfusion-content/wpf-docs/wpf/XlsIo/Working-with-Pivot-Tables.md

 XlsIO provides support for creation and manipulation of Pivot Table by using simple APIs.
 IPivotCache interface caches the data that needs to be summarized.
 IPivotTable represents a pivot table in object, and has properties that allow customizing it.
 IPivotTable interface returns the collection of Pivot Tables present in a worksheet.
 IPivotField represents the field in the pivot table.
 This includes row, column, and data field axis.
 IPivotDataFields gets collection of data field.

-> Note: Pivot Table is currently not supported for .xls format.
+N> Pivot Table is currently not supported for .xls format.

 The following code example illustrates how to create a pivot table by using XlsIO.